Habitant token: Design

-Numismatic Study
+Numismatic study

 Early Canadian numismatist Pierre-Napoléon Breton illustrates both the half penny and penny varieties of these tokens in his book Illustrated History of Coins and Tokens Relating to Canada, originally published in 1890.
 Despite the fact that there were four varieties of each type of token based on the bank they were issued from, Breton gave the number 521 to all of the pennies, and 522 to all of the half pennies.
 At least one later catalog appends letters to Breton's numbering (i.e. 521, 521a, 521b, and 521c) to represent tokens from each of the banks.

-The first detailed study of the series and its variants was The Habitant Tokens of Lower Canada (Province of Quebec) written by Canadian numismatist Eugene Courteau, published in 1927.
-He grouped varieties of the half penny according to whether the right serif of the letter V in PROVINCE was at the same level as that of the following letter I, or whether it was lower.
-For the pennies Courteau grouped them two groups, based on whether the patch of ground the habitant was standing on was large or small.
-A sub-group of these included a period that sometimes appeared after the word CANADA.
-He described over 60 distinct varieties of the habitant half penny, and over 50 varieties of the pennies.
+The first detailed study of the series and its variants was The Tokens of Lower Canada (Province of Quebec) written by Canadian numismatist Eugene Courteau, published in 1927.
+He grouped varieties of the half penny according to whether the right serif of the letter V in province was at the same level as that of the following letter I, or whether it was lower.
+For the pennies Courteau grouped them two groups, based on whether the patch of ground the stands on is large or small.
+A sub-group of these included a period that sometimes appeared after the word Canada.
+He described over 60 distinct varieties of the half penny, and over 50 varieties of the pennies.
 More modern catalogs tend to be more conservative in assigning distinct varieties than Courteau, with one listing only 9 major varieties of the half pennies, and 13 for the pennies.